Ivor Hele

 Up until the 1960s, Hele continued to receive commissions to paint large canvases of World War II events.

-During the Korean War, Hele received another commission - this time as a Major, the highest rank ever held by an Official War Artist in Australia - and he spent 5 months there with both the Army and the Royal Australian Air Force (RAAF).
+During the Korean War, Hele received another commission.
+As a major, the highest rank ever held by an Official War Artist in Australia, Hele spent 5 months in Korea in 1952.
+He followed both the Australian Army and the Royal Australian Air Force (RAAF).

 Hele was the Australian War Memorial's longest-serving artist, and its collection includes almost 500 of Heles' paintings and drawings.